kserve/website/docs/modelserving/mms/modelmesh/overview.md

 ModelMesh Serving is a Kubernetes-based platform for realtime serving of ML/DL models, optimized for high volume/density use cases.
 Utilization of available system resources is maximized via intelligent management of in-memory model data across clusters of deployed Pods, based on usage of those models over time.

-Leveraging existing third-party model servers, a number of standard ML/DL [model formats](https://github.com/kserve/modelmesh-serving/tree/main/docs/model-types) are supported out-of-the box with more to follow: TensorFlow, PyTorch ScriptModule, ONNX, scikit-learn, XGBoost, LightGBM.
+Leveraging existing third-party model servers, a number of standard ML/DL [model formats](https://github.com/kserve/modelmesh-serving/tree/main/docs/model-types) are supported out-of-the box with more to follow: TensorFlow, PyTorch ScriptModule, ONNX, scikit-learn, XGBoost, LightGBM, OpenVINO IR.
 It's also possible to extend with custom runtimes to support arbitrary model formats.

 The architecture comprises a controller Pod that orchestrates one or more Kubernetes "model runtime" Deployments which load/serve the models, and a Service that accepts inferencing requests.
 A routing layer spanning the runtime pods ensures that models are loaded in the right places at the right times and handles forwarding of those requests.